mmcg/tsla-grid-sim/tsla-grid.md

 near Christmas 2021 (data cleaning is an imperfect science)

-## Regional Storage Requirements
+## Regional Data

-We noted some problems with using the US48 data:
+We listed some problems with relying on the US48 data:

 * The lower 48 is huge (3M square miles): most weather systems are smaller than it, and it is heavily developed everywhere.
 This causes averaging effects which